 Below are the six developmentally transient sensitive periods:

-Language: The sensitive period for language is crucial for developing spoken and written communication skills.
-Children in this period may show a heightened interest in language and may be more receptive to learning multiple languages.
+This sensitive period is crucial for developing both spoken and written communication skills.
+Children absorb language effortlessly, show a keen interest in vocabulary, and may even display a natural ability to learn multiple languages if exposed early.

 Let’s 10X Your Homeschooling.